cockroachdb/docs/_includes/cockroachcloud/use-cockroachcloud-instead.md

 {{site.data.alerts.callout_success}}
-To deploy a free CockroachCloud cluster instead of running CockroachDB yourself, see the <a href="../cockroachcloud/quickstart.html">Quickstart</a>.
+To deploy a free {{ site.data.products.db }} cluster instead of running CockroachDB yourself, see the <a href="../cockroachcloud/quickstart.html">Quickstart</a>.
 {{site.data.alerts.end}}